getify/Functional-Light-JS/manuscript/ch2.md

 }
 ```

+T> ## Tip
+T>
-**Tip:** The `length` property of a function is read-only and it's determined at the time you declare the function.
+T> The `length` property of a function is read-only and it's determined at the time you declare the function.
 It should be thought of as essentially a piece of metadata that describes something about the intended usage of the function.

 One gotcha to be aware of is that certain kinds of parameter list variations can make the `length` property of the function report something different than you might expect: